momat-ucm/T-SIR-T/README.md

    -  controlmeasures.csv
    -  disease.csv
    -  timeseries.csv
+   -  variant_and_vaccines_estimations.csv(*)

    There, the user can change some input parameters about the disease and the control measures and also can update the time series with the data reported by the country authorities.

+   (*) It is only needed since the May 2021 version of the model, which included the improvements detailed in the Annex of Ref.
+[2].

 3) Double click on the Java executable jar file:
    - runItaly.jar: to execute the Italy scenario number 1, which corresponds to the simulations included in [1];
      or
    - runItaly_VariantsVaccines.jar: to execute Italy scenarios from 2 to 5.
+They correspond to the simulations included in [2];
+     or
-They correspond to the simulations included in [2].
+   - runItaly_Vaccines_May2021.jar: to execute Italy scenarios from 6 to 9.
+They correspond to the simulations included in the Annex [2].

 4) Check the obtained results in the folder "Output", within a subfolder named as the country and the number of the scenario.
 The numerical results are organized in different CSV files.

-5) If you have a MATLAB license, launch MATLAB and run the script allplots.m or allplots_VariantVaccines.m to obtain some plots of some results.
+5) If you have a MATLAB license, launch MATLAB and run the script allplots.m or allplots_VariantVaccines.m or allplots_Vaccines_May2021 to obtain some plots of some results.